 that there is no local zoning.

 Fannie Mae only purchases or securitizes mortgage loans on properties if the improvements constitute a legal conforming use of the land.
-However, Fannie Mae will purchase or securitize a mortgage for a property that constitutes a legal, non-conforming use of the land provided the use of the land provided the use of the land and the appraisal analysis reflects any adverse effect that the non-conforming use has on the value and the marketablility of the property.
+However, Fannie Mae will purchase or securitize a mortgage for a property that constitutes a legal, nonconforming use of the land provided that the appraisal analysis reflects any adverse effect that the nonconforming use has on the value and the marketablility of the property.
 This requirement applies to all property types.

 Fannie Mae will not purchase or securitize a mortgage secured by a property that is subject to certain land-use regulations, such as coastal tideland or wetland laws, that create setback lines or other provisions that prevent the reconstruction or maintenance of the property improvements if they are damaged or destroyed.
 The intent of these types of land-use regulations is to remove existing land uses and to stop land development, including the maintenance or construction of seawalls, within specific setback lines.

 For information regarding accessory units that comply or do not comply with zoning, see B4-1.3-05, Improvements Section of the Appraisal Report.

 Fannie Mae will only purchase or securitize a mortgage that represents the highest and best use of the site as improved.
 If the current improvements clearly do not represent the highest and best use of the site as an improved site, it must be indicated on the appraisal report.

 The appraiser determines highest and best use of a site as the reasonable and probable use that supports the highest present value on the effective date of the appraisal.
 For improvements to represent the highest and best use of a site, they must be legally permitted, financially feasible, and physically possible, and must provide more profit than any other use of the site would generate.
 All of those criteria must be met if the improvements are to be considered as the highest and best use of a site.